omarkhatibco/tailwind-css-variables/README.md

 };
 ```

-now in you css file start looping you color for Example
+now in your CSS file start looping you color for Example

 ```css
 @each $key in var(--colors) {